sajjadGG/book-python/basics/about/ide.rst

 About IDE Create from VCS
 -------------------------
+* Assignment name: About IDE Create from VCS
 * Complexity level: easy
 * Lines of code to write: 0 lines
 * Estimated time of completion: 5 min